discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 ### Server info command

 Make another if statement to check for commands using `server` as the command name.
-You get the interaction object, reply to the interaction just as before:
+You get the interaction object and reply to the interaction just as before:

 ::: tip
 Servers are referred to as "guilds" in the Discord API and discord.js library.
 Whenever you see someone say "guild", they mean server.